 - Certain intrauterine contraceptive devices; or Any other type of iron-based metal implants.

 If you are pregnant or suspect that you might be pregnant, please notify your physician.
-Due to
+Due to potential for a harmful increase in the temperature of the amniotic fluid MRI is not advised for pregnant patients.

 Get your MRI at affordablescan.com for $250 in cash.